Weston Observatory (Boston College): Geologic studies and paleobotany laboratory

 Although the primary focus of Weston Observatory is on the study of earthquakes, other Earth Science related studies are also pursued at the Observatory.
 Two prominent examples are: Geologic Studies (with a focus on the Northeastern United States) and Paleobotany (the origin and early evolution of land plants).

 Geologists at Weston Observatory study of the assembly and breakup of supercontinents through time, map and analyze the regional geology of selected localities in terranes surrounding the Atlantic Ocean.
-Having been at an active plate margin millions of years ago, the Northeastern United States has very complex and interesting geology.
+Having been at an active plate margin millions of years ago, the Northeastern United States has very complex geology.
 Weston Observatory scientists study the local geology of southern New England and have published a number of books about the local geology, including: Roadside Geology of Massachusetts and Roadside Geology of Connecticut and Rhode Island.

 The Paleobotany Laboratory at Weston Observatory is engaged in research on the origin and early evolution of land plants based on fossil spores from lower Paleozoic rocks from around the world.